MaReTEgyptologists/gly2mdc2/README.md

 ## **NOTES on the choices made for converting the encoding:**

 Gly2Mdc does NOT support the absolute placing of the signs when converted to Unicode (and JSON).
-For converting files with manually placed signs for accurate Unicode, HieroJax can be used.
+For converting files with manually placed signs to accurate Unicode, HieroJax (https://nederhof.github.io/hierojax/mdcconversion.html) can be used.
 Here the signs are simply presented one after another.

 Since parentheses indicate croup in JSesh, the white spaces inside them have been changed to * (i.e. next to each other).